 - Led the first protest against the Muslim Travel Ban and helped free detained families at the airport.

-- Co-sponsored municipal ID legislation to ensure all Philadelphians have access to key services (introduced).
+- Co-sponsored the introduction of municipal ID legislation to ensure all Philadelphians have access to key services.

-- Defended Sanctuary City status and expanded access to legal assistance for kids facing deportation.
+- Defended Sanctuary City status and expanded access to legal assistance for children facing deportation.

 - Passed an anti-Islamophobia resolution.